cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 * A Key Encapsulation Mechanism (KEM):
   - GenerateKeyPair(): Generate a key pair (sk, pk)
-  - Marshal(pk): Produce a fixed-length octet string encoding the public key `pk`
+  - Marshal(pk): Produce a fixed-length byte string encoding the public key `pk`
-  - Unmarshal(enc): Parse a fixed-length octet string to recover a public key
+  - Unmarshal(enc): Parse a fixed-length byte string to recover a public key
   - Encap(pk): Generate an ephemeral, fixed-length symmetric key and a fixed-length encapsulation of that key that can be decapsulated